 Today, AI-supported technologies are already helping human managers and workers make better decisions.
 They provide automated recommendations as it relates to hiring, rewarding, supporting career development, providing performance feedback, and listening to employee sentiment.

-“On its own, a roboboss cannot support all people management tasks, and are effective only as long as it can rely on networks of peer mentors and other means of social support for staff members,” Ms. Poitevin concluded.
+“On its own, a roboboss cannot support all people management tasks, and are effective only as long as it can rely on networks of peer mentors and other means of social support for staff members,” Poitevin concludes.